wp-plugins/soundcloud-sound-competition/readme.txt

 == Changelog ==

+= 1.0.1.1 =
+* Bug fixes in the Modal vindow Info.

 = 1.0.1.0 =
 * Added Info showing on the same page function.
 * Changed buttons.
+* Logic rearrangment in admin.
+* General Bug fixes.

 = 1.0.0.1 =